hyperledger/iroha/docs/source/tutorials/mint-your-first-asset.md

 And let's see what it consist of:

 * `isi` module contains basic Iroha special instructions functionality
-* `Mint` structure is a declaration - "Iroha - Mint this object to the following destination"
+* `Mint` structure is a declaration "Iroha, Mint this object to the following destination"
 * `object` in our case is an amount of "xor" to mint.
 In other cases it can be bytes of digital document or other data.
 * `destination_id` in our case is an asset's identification which consist of a asset's definition identification and account's identification cross product.